English | Deutsch | Español | Français | Português | Pусский | Svenska

 Annie Duke Fun Facts and Finishes

-• Annie Duke is the top female World Series of Poker money winner of all-time.
+• Annie Duke is the second leading female World Series of Poker money winner of all-time.

 • Won her first WSOP bracelet in 2004.